 I arrived just in time for the 9 pm show (there’s also an 8 pm show if you’re there earlier).
 It was beautiful- lasers whipping through the night sky, shimmering lights, and a beautiful symphony as the backdrop.

-A great welcome to Singapore.
+A great welcome to one day in Singapore.

 Then, I walked over to Gardens by the Bay to see the giant trees lit up at night.
 They were beautiful, but I was hungry.